-Once you generate an API model, there are many ways to explore it.
-In this guide, we'll show you how to:
+Once you generate an API model, there are many ways to explore it from the API Model page.

-Each row expands to show the fields in the request and responses to this endpoint + operation, as well as the location and properties of the field—was it in the request or response; a header, cookie, body, etc.; and was the data in one or more data formats, like email, date/time, or phone numbers.
+Each endpoint row can be clicked to bring up a popover that shows the fields in the requests and responses to this endpoint + operation, as well as the location and properties of the field—was it in the request or response; a header, cookie, body, etc.; and was the data in one or more data formats, like email, date/time, or phone numbers.

-Filters—shown on the left—count the number of endpoints with different properties, like the kind of authentication header present (if any), data formats present in the endpoint's requests/responses, response codes, and so on.
-Use the filters to drill down into your API.
+Use these filters to drill down into your API.
 For example, you can use the "none" authentication filter to see all endpoints that do not use an authentication header.

 Filters and search terms are reflected in the URL, so you will see the same filters and searches if you bookmark or copy and paste the URL.
 Members of your Akita team (see Managing Teams) can access any URLs you send them.